-Idaho State Quarters were released on June 4, 2007 as the forty-third coin in the State Quarter series.
+Idaho State Quarters (Buy on eBay) were released on June 4, 2007 as the forty-third coin in the State Quarter series.
 This also marked the third release for the year 2007.
 Idaho’s original Statehood date was July 3, 1890.

 The reverse design of the Idaho Quarter features the Peregrine Falcon.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “Esto Perpetua.”
 The coin’s reverse was designed by Don Everhart and engraved by Donna Weaver.